We aim to update the blog a couple of times per week, topics we cover are:

 - Insight into how we operate at Timetastic

 We are a friendly, helpful, and straightforward company and we write as such.
-The aim is to be engaging and conversational while passing on some valuable knowledge or insight.

 Our blog isn’t a technical paper or formal letter to shareholders of a large bank, we are not writing legal documents like Terms and Conditions, it's relatively informal, and we never use marketing speak or business buzzwords.

 - Instead of 'Innovative solution that facilities a streamlined process allowing your employees and contractors to record their absence from work in an efficient manner' say 'Timetastic' :)

 We want to develop a personal/ conversational relationship with our readers.
 Imagine beinug sat with them, having a conversation.
 Use "You" and "your".
 Bear in mind who the reader is and the subject matter of the blog.